Welcome to the Department of Energy Privacy Program Office.

 The DOE Privacy Program is based on the Privacy Act of 1974, as implemented by Office of Management and Budget Circular A-130, the E-Government Act of 2002, and Departmental policies.
 The objective of the Program is to balance the information requirements and operational needs of the Department against the privacy interests of the individual.

-- Providing policy guidance and assistance to Departmental Elements in their implementation and execution of their Privacy responsibilities,
+- Providing policy guidance and assistance to Departmental Elements

 - Coordinating and submitting for publication in the Federal Register Privacy Act system of record notices and Privacy Act rulemaking,

 - Reviewing and coordinating HQ approval of Privacy Impact Statements,

 - Planning and performing Department-wide reviews to determine compliance with the Privacy Act, Section 208 of the E-Government Act, and Departmental Privacy Program policies,